Did you know that our lymphatic system has three times more fluid than our arterial system (blood) does? The only thing is, it doesn’t have a pump!

 If our body is unable to fight against simple threats like a cold, the flu, a headache, weight gain, or brain fog, then that’s when we start to turn to things like caffeine, carbohydrates, drugs or sugar, which only makes matters worse for us.

-Don’t worry though, because you can get it flowing again and recover your immune system.
+Don’t worry though, because you can get your lymphatic system drainage working again and recover your immune system.
 Just keep reading.

 WHAT ARE LYMPH NODES?